The Tzar’s Curious Runaways has unusual protagonists that are all members of Peter the Great’s circus troupe.

 “When a giant, a dwarf and a girl with a hunched back walk down the street together it will cause a stir.
 People stare.”

-The unusual protagonists of this exciting novel are all members of Peter the Great’s circus troupe.
 Nikolai the Dwarf, Alexei the Giant and Katinka, a talented dancer born with a hunched back, are all used to facing hardship.
 But when Peter dies, they fear for their lives and escape across the Russian Steppe towards Katinka’s home in the Ural mountains.
-Together they must fight against wolves, blizzards , hunger and the prejudice from the people they meet, who see them only as ‘different’.
+Together they must fight against wolves, blizzards, hunger and the prejudice from the people they meet, who see them only as ‘different’.

 They follow a map made by the Tzar’s mysterious librarian… or could he be a wizard, as Nikolai suspects?
 His map certainly seems to have some strange properties…

-This story would make a great class novel, or an independent read for Upper KS2, especially for fans of Sophie Anderson and and Abi Elphinstone.
-It is atmospheric and the blend of fact and fiction works really well.
+The Tzar’s Curious Runaways would make a great class novel, or an independent read for Upper KS2, especially for fans of Sophie Anderson and Abi Elphinstone.
+It is atmospheric, and the blend of fact and fiction works well.
 The overarching message of being loved and accepted for oneself is a universal one.